ACE INTERN PROGRAM – STUDENT EDITING COMPETITION

 All applicants are invited to the Lecture Series.

 The selected applicants participate in a six-week program which starts in January and ends in February.
 The current structure of the Internship Program emphasizes assistant picture editing.
-The Outreach Program for the selected military applicant will have an extensive overview of music / sound editing and design, visual effects, as well as an overview of assistant picture editing and post facilities.

 Over the past few years, we have hosted the panels with some wonderful talents, including: Angus Wall, Matt Chesse, Stephen Mirrione, Steve Rivkin, John Refoua, Bonnie Koehler, Briana London, Susanne Malles, Alan Heim, Michael Tronick, Maysie Hoy, Tina Hirsch, Mark Goldblatt, Diana Friedberg, Troy Takaki, Stephen Lovejoy, Chris Cooke, Hunter Via, and many more.